okozelsk/EasyML/Readme.md

 ![Reservoir Computer](./EasyMLCore/Docs/ResComp.png)

-The Reservoir Computer connects the Reservoir and usually one MLP model solving a specific ML task (however, there can be any number of MLP models or ML tasks).
-The output from the Reservoir serves as an input to the relevant MLP model.
+The Reservoir Computer connects the Reservoir and usually one ML task (however, there can be any number of simultaneous ML tasks).
+ML task ([ResCompTask](./EasyMLCore/TimeSeries/ResCompTask.cs)) is an envelope of MLP model.
+Reservoir Computer routes the relevant output from the Reservoir as an input to the ML task.
 Reservoir Computer has its own [ResCompConfig](./EasyMLCore/TimeSeries/ResCompConfig.cs) class, which is required by its Build method.
 The configuration consists of the Reservoir configuration and one or more [ResCompTaskConfig](./EasyMLCore/TimeSeries/ResCompTaskConfig.cs) configuration(s).
 ResCompTaskConfig consists of MLP model configuration and also specifies, what output sections from the Reservoir to use as input of the MLP model.

 ## EasyMLEduApp (namespace EasyMLEduApp)